Giuseppe Compagnoni

-Marco Giuseppe Compagnoni (3 March 1754 – 29 December 1833) was an Italian constitutionalist, writer and journalist, considered the "father of the Italian flag", since he was the first to propose the official use of the Italian tricolour for the flag of a sovereign Italian state, the Cispadane Republic, on 7 January 1797.
+Marco Giuseppe Compagnoni (3 March 1754 – 29 December 1833) was an Italian constitutionalist, writer, and journalist.
+He is best known as the "father of the Italian flag", since he was the first to propose the official use of the Italian tricolour for the flag of a sovereign Italian state, the Cispadane Republic, on 7 January 1797.

 Biography

 Son of Giovanni Compagnoni and Domenica Ettorri, he was born on 3 March 1754 into one of the best families of the local patriciate in Lugo.
 The parents lived in Casa Cavadini, on the street De 'Brozzi (San Vitale) not far from the Sanctuary of the Madonna del Mulino.
 Giuseppe was sent to study as a child, distinguishing himself in philosophy and theology and graduating cum laude in 1778 at the college of Dominicans in the territory.
 He was urged by the family to take the vows.
 After ordination to the priesthood, Compagnoni was a candidate for the canonical chapter of the Collegiate Lughese, but was rejected.
 After a few years of priesthood, he left the cassock.

-In 1781 Compagnoni published a Ragionamento parentetico addressed to the people of the various towns of Romagna affected by the earthquake of that year.
+In 1781, Compagnoni published a Ragionamento parentetico addressed to the people of the various towns of Romagna affected by the earthquake of that year.
 It is probably his first printed work in Italian.

-In 1782 one of his poems, La Fiera di Sinigaglia o sia saggio sul commercio, signed with the pseudonym Ligofilo (a term he himself coined on the Greek assonance, "lover of reading") was reviewed by the Bologna magazine "Memorie Enciclopediche", a bibliographic information journal created the previous year.
+In 1782, one of his poems, La Fiera di Sinigaglia o sia saggio sul commercio, signed with the pseudonym Ligofilo (a term he himself coined on the Greek assonance, "lover of reading") was reviewed by the Bologna magazine "Memorie Enciclopediche", a bibliographic information journal created the previous year.
 Compagnoni came into contact with the director, the lawyer Giovanni Ristori, and in a short time he started an external collaboration with the newspaper.
 The magazine contained (seven pages out of eight) reviews of works in Italian just published.
 Ristori appreciated the encyclopedic culture of the Lughese; just as he immediately liked Compagnoni's reviews, written with an ironic and sharp style at the same time.

-From 1784 Compagnoni appeared in the list of the fixed collaborators of "Memorie", with the responsibility of the reviews in the field of "metaphysics".
+From 1784, Compagnoni appeared in the list of the fixed collaborators of "Memorie", with the responsibility of the reviews in the field of "metaphysics".
 In 1785 he found the opportunity to leave his native Lugo, where he could no longer find strong stimuli.
 In May, Ristori asked him to replace it temporarily as head of the newspaper.
 The proposal was accepted.
 In Bologna Compagnoni came into contact with important personalities and men of letters of the city.
 He continued to work hard at the newspaper, which in that same year had changed its name to "Giornale Enciclopedico".
 His period of supply to the direction ended at the end of June 1786, when he returned the task to Ristori.
 Later he sought a new job suited to his social status.
 He moved to Ferrara, where he entered service as secretary of the Bentivoglio d'Aragona family (October 1786).